 Dorset is an attractive place to live, work and holiday with a unique natural environment, a fascinating cultural offer and archaeological history, and a mix of seaside, rural and urban settings.

 An above average proportion of Dorset residents aged 16+ have a high life satisfaction rating and feel that the things they do in their lives are worthwhile.
 The natural environment and cultural and recreational activities play an important role in this and in making communities feel safer and stronger.

-There are about 418,300 people living in Dorset with an above average proportion of 65+ year olds.
+There are about 422,900 people living in the Dorset County Council area (373,300 in the Dorset Council area), with an above average proportion of 65+ year olds.
 36% of the workforce is aged over 50.
 While older workers have the benefit of experience and skills, they will need replacing as they retire.
 The growing number of older people will increase demand for health and social care services.
 At the opposite end of the age spectrum; experiences in a child’s early years lay a foundation for health and wellbeing.
-In 2014, 68% of children achieved a good level of development in the Early Years Foundation Profile -tenth highest in the country.
+In 2017, 69% of children achieved a good level of development in the Early Years Foundation Profile, similar to the national average of 71%.

 To find out more information and access data about each topic please click on the links below.